Kettlebell training is a skill.

 First – you’re just getting used to the weight of the kettlebell.
 For new lifters, this is like a form of exposure therapy.
 You’re also practicing strong upright posture, breathing, core bracing, and grip strength… all while under load.

-Because the weight is only on one side, you’ll build anti-rotation stability and get the chance to feel out left/right imbalances in a low risk move.
+Think of the suitcase carry like a standing side plank.
+Because the weight is only on one side, you’ll build anti-rotation core stability and get the chance to feel out left/right imbalances in a low-risk movement.

 The suitcase carry is a classic core and oblique builder and, with the right intention, can help you find your lats as well.